 Capital Gain or Loss

-Capital losses can be used to offset or eliminate capital gains from three preceding years, or it can be carried forward to the future indefinitely.
+Capital losses can be used to offset or eliminate capital gains from three preceding years, or they can be carried forward to the future indefinitely.

 Canadian Investor Protection Fund (CIPF)

-Is a not-for-profit organization that insures member firms (financial institutions) and protects investors funds/assets up to $1 million if the member firm goes bankrupt.
+Is a not-for-profit organization that provides insurance to member firms (financial institutions) and protects investors’ funds/assets up to $1 million if the member firm goes bankrupt.